-1. Any material leftover from the mandatory tissue specimen submitted for the planned research study (collected prior to treatment), described in the first part of this document, will be stored for future research.
-No additional tissue submission is requested.
-2. Your sample will be stored in the biobank.
+1. About four (4) teaspoons of blood will be collected from a vein in your arm before you start therapy, on cycle three day one (6 weeks), and if your cancer worsens.
+The blood will usually be collected at the same time as the blood collected for your clinical tests to monitor your health.
+2. A sample of your archived tumor tissue collected at the time of your diagnostic biopsy, as well as tumor tissue from the routine care biopsy performed if your cancer worsens, will be sent to the biobank for research.
+Only tumor tissue from procedures performed as part of your standard of care will be sent.
+3. Your samples will be stored in the biobank.
 There is no limit on the length of time we will keep your samples and research information.
 The samples will be kept until they are used for research or destroyed.
-3. Researchers can only get samples from the biobank after their research has been approved by experts.
+4. Researchers can only get samples from the biobank after their research has been approved by experts.
 Researchers will not be given your name or contact information.
-4. Some of your genetic and health information may be placed in central databases for researchers to use.
+5. Some of your genetic and health information may be placed in central databases for researchers to use.
 The databases will not include your name or contact information.